West African College of Physicians: History

 Established in 1976, the West African College of Physicians has its headquarters in Lagos, Nigeria.
 In the early days, membership of the College was limited to the five Anglophone countries of West Africa: Ghana, Liberia, Nigeria, Sierra Leone and The Gambia.
-Fellowships are categorised by chapters based in 8 member-nations including La Cote d’Ivoire, The Gambia, Ghana, Liberia, Nigeria, Benin, Senegal and Sierra Leone.
+Fellowships are categorised by chapters based in 8 member-nations including Cote d’Ivoire, The Gambia, Ghana, Liberia, Nigeria, Benin, Senegal and Sierra Leone.
 Membership is now available for medical doctors in Francophone countries.
 Overall, current members nations include Benin, Burkina Faso, Cape Verde, Côte d'Ivoire, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone and The Gambia.
 The College has plans to expand medical outreach and development initiatives in the two Lusophone member states, Cape Verde and Guinea-Bissau.

 The College’s sister institution is the West African College of Surgeons, a professional society for surgeons in West Africa.
 It also has strategic partnerships with the National Postgraduate Medical College of Nigeria, the Ghana College of Physicians and Surgeons and the Medical Research Council in The Gambia.
 There is educational and scientific collaboration between the West African College of Physicians and Britain’s Royal Medical Colleges especially the Royal College of Physicians of London, the American College of Physicians and the South African Medical College.
 The Annual General and Scientific Meetings are rotated among the 14 member-nations of the College.
 From time to time, the College embarks on a five-year strategic plan to set health services delivery objectives for the organisation.